The CNLM hosts many scientific activities, including invited colloquia, Fellows luncheons, and an annual scientific conference.

 The CNLM organizes a major scientific 2-day conference for neuroscientists every spring.
 This conference brings together CNLM Faculty Fellows from all affiliated institutions, along with their laboratory members to share their latest research findings.
 The conference features talks, panel discussions, data blitz sessions for graduate students and postdoctoral fellows, as well as lunches and dinners in the courtyard.
 The next conference will be held on April 13-14, 2017.
 More information will be forthcoming.
 Click here for information on Spring meetings.

-The Hebb Club (formerly known as the Medial Temporal Lobe journal club) is a biweekly meeting where members discuss memory-related new and relevant findings in peer-reviewed literature.
+The Hebb Club is a biweekly meeting where faculty, students, staff and trainees discuss new and relevant findings in peer-reviewed learning and memory literature.
 Cellular, molecular, behavioral (animal and human) and imaging studies are all valid for discussion.
 The goal of the Hebb club is to foster discussion and collaboration among laboratories.
 This “meeting of the minds” is essential for academic growth both at the level of faculty and students.
 Click here for more information and schedule.

 The CNLM collaborates with other Centers, Schools and Departments at UC Irvine to create and foster links between Neurobiology and other disciplines.
 The next Special Scientific Symposium, Physical Exercise and Brain Health will be on March 2, 2016 and is a collaboration between the CNLM and the Exercise Medicine and Sport Sciences Initiative.
 Click here to find out more.